robert17/iotf-rtd/docs/reference/device_model.rst

 Device Management Extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The 'mgmt.' attributes are only present for managed devices.
-When a managed device becomes dormant, it becomes unmanaged and the 'mgmt.' attributes are deleted.
-The 'mgmt.' attributes are set by the Internet of Things Foundation as a result of processing device management requests.
+The ``mgmt.`` attributes are only present for managed devices.
+When a managed device becomes dormant, it becomes unmanaged and the ``mgmt.`` attributes are deleted.
+The ``mgmt.`` attributes are set by the Internet of Things Foundation as a result of processing device management requests.
 These attributes cannot be directly written using the API.

 Devices have a management lifecycle, defined by their status as managed devices.
 The device management agent on the device is responsible for sending a Manage Device request using the device management protocol.
 To deal with defunct devices in large device populations, a managed device can be set to send a Manage Device request regularly, allowing the Internet of Things Foundation to notice when a device has become dormant.
 To facilitate this functionality, the Manage Device request has an optional lifetime parameter, When the Internet of Things Foundation receives a Manage Device request with a lifetime, it calculates the time before which another Manage Device request is required and stores it in the  "mgmt.dormantDateTime" attribute.